 Advantages: They are fairly inexpensive and usually a one-time cost.
 Because the courses are on your website, you can make the pages look however you want.

 Disadvantages: You have to create the pages yourself.
 They may not integrate with the other services you use.
 They don’t include a discussion group.
+The enrollment process is messy because both LearnDash and Lifter LMS use WordPress’ Users feature to enroll students.
+It doesn’t work very well.

-Thinkific, Teachable, Ruzuku, and Kajabi are the big players here, but there are others.
+Thinkific, Teachable, Ruzuku, Kajabi, and LearnWorlds are the big players here, but there are others.
 These are websites that host your courses for you.
 They let you create sales pages and register students without you having to deal with your own website.
 They offer templates and strive to create a beautiful look for your courses.

 Advantages: You don’t have to host your own courses.
 There are templates to help you make your course look good